 Plugged Fuel Filter in an ECHO Leaf Blower

 You will need to change it more often if you find your fuel is dirty.
 I highly advise against using old and dirty fuel.
-You may want to save a little money and not waste old fuel, however in the long run, you may damage the carburetor or engine and cost you more money.
+You may want to save a little money and not waste old fuel, however, in the long run, you may damage the carburetor or engine which costs you more money.

 A clean bent wire works well to “fish” the filter out of the tank.
 Remove the old filter and attach a new fuel filter to the end of the fuel line and place it back inside the fuel tank.